imanbadaui/RoomiesGoodies/README.md

 ## Unique Feature

+**Magic Word** :a secret word a user sets while creating a new account to help in updating the user's info.
+                                            Shhhhhhhhhh! 🤫
 **Admin-Grant Login**: Users can log in only if the homeowner gives them a username in person.
-It’s like a secret username that only the admin and the roommate know.
-Shhhhhhhhhh! 🤫

 ## Features